-At the start of the 2023/24, no operational risks are rated 'high' after mitigations, although a number of risks will continue to evolve through the year.
-Not all factors are within the Group's control and other factors besides those considered in the risk register may also adversely affect the Group.
+At the start of the 2024/25, no operational risks are rated 'high' after mitigations, although a number of risks will continue to evolve through the year.
+Not all factors are within the group's control and other factors besides those considered in the risk register may also adversely affect the group.
 While not unique to Activate Learning, the following underlying risks remain for the further education sector as a whole:

 - The short-term approach to government funding for the sector makes longer term financial planning for Further Education entities impossible.
-With funding subject to annual budgetary consideration by the Department for Education and HM Treasury, the ability for organisations in this sector to develop long term financial plans is limited.
-When coupled with the limitations under 'managing public money' guidance which restricts the availability of commercial borrowing to the sector, the ability to invest to drive growth will be challenging. - The number of cyber-attacks in the sector continues to increase, from ransomware to - Protections developed in recent years are significant, including 24 / 7 / 365 network monitoring through a 3rd party Security Operations Centre.
+With funding subject to annual budgetary consideration by the Department for Education and HM Treasury and a new government in place, the ability for organisations in this sector to develop long term financial plans is limited.
+When coupled with the limitations under 'Managing Public Money' guidance which restricts the availability of commercial borrowing to the sector, the ability to invest to drive growth will continue to be challenging. - The number of cyber-attacks in the sector continues to increase, from ransomware to phishing.
+Protections developed in recent years are significant, including 24 / 7 / 365 network monitoring through a 3rd party Security Operations Centre.